lan1812783/bootstrap/README.md

 Close and reopen the terminal.

-## Change terminal font to Nerd Font
+## If use GNOME Terminal, change the font to Nerd Font

 1. Open 'Preferences' > 'Profiles'
 2. Select a profile to use